edibotopic/edibotopic-website/content/blog/2023-10-30-spatial-programming.md

 While these are important features, Klein thinks that such _paper tools_ also enhance our capacity to imagine and invent.

-For example, I have always considered DSF to be of value as a kind of procedural generation, whereas my colleagues in science view it largely as a tool for concise description.

 Going to back to TodePond for a moment, once we understand that the rule for sinking is: